 Sorting through a loved one's personal belongings is emotionally difficult.
-It is just one part of the wider process — see our guide on what to do when someone dies for the full picture.
-There's no rush - take your time and don't feel pressured to clear everything immediately.
+It is just one part of the wider process.
+See our guide on what to do when someone dies for the full picture.
+There's no rush.
+Take your time, and don't feel pressured to clear everything at once.

 What does the will say?